keptan/starscape/README.md

 # starscape
 Use a contextual markov model to generate novel fictional status updates or something

-Boils down to 'press a button and a never before seen, entirely machine generated article emerges from stdout'
+Boils down to *press a button and a never before seen, entirely machine generated article emerges from stdout*

 Use a small recursive token substitution routine to generate an 'article header', append that to a context corpus containing a small essay about the desired subject.
 (In this case, the 2019 anime 'startwinkle precure') and submit this into a text generating blackbox.